Lumb3/ArchiveManager/README.md

 # 📦 Archive Manager (macOS Desktop App)

-A sleek and lightweight macOS desktop application for effortlessly creating and extracting ZIP archives — built with **C++** and **wxWidgets**.
+A macOS desktop application implementing Dijkstra's algorithm for efficient file path resolution when creating and extracting ZIP archives — built with **C++** and **wxWidgets**.

 ---

 ## 🧩 Features

 - 🗜️ **Create Archive**
-  Select multiple files or folders and compress them into a single `.zip` file at your desired location.
+  Select multiple files or folders and compress them into a single `.zip` file at your desired location using optimized path resolution.

 - 📂 **Extract Archive**
-  Unzip files instantly — no nested folders, just direct access to the actual contents.
+  Unzip files instantly with smart path determination — no nested folders, just direct access to the actual contents.

 - 💡 **Batch Extraction**
-  Extract multiple ZIP files at once with a single click.
+  Extract multiple ZIP files at once with a single click using parallel processing.

-> Designed with simplicity and speed in mind, **Archive Manager** keeps archiving clean and frustration-free.
+> Designed with algorithmic efficiency in mind, **Archive Manager** combines Dijkstra's pathfinding with compression for frustration-free archiving.

 ---